rk2900/deep-conv-attr/README.md

 @inproceedings{ren2018learning,
-  title={Learning Multi-touch Conversion Attribution with Dual-attention Mechanisms for Online Advertising}, author={Ren, Kan and Fang, Yuchen and Zhang, Weinan and Liu, Shuhao and Li, Jiajun and Zhang, Ya and Yu, Yong and Wang, Jun}, booktitle={Proceedings of the 27th ACM International on Conference on Information and Knowledge Management}, year={2018}, organization={ACM}
+  title={Learning Multi-touch Conversion Attribution with Dual-attention Mechanisms for Online Advertising}, author={Ren, Kan and Fang, Yuchen and Zhang, Weinan and Liu, Shuhao and Li, Jiajun and Zhang, Ya and Yu, Yong and Wang, Jun}, booktitle={Proceedings of the 27th ACM International Conference on Information and Knowledge Management}, pages={1433--1442}, year={2018}, organization={ACM}
 }